July 1-3, 2017: Off to Armenia

 I walked around for about two hours and when I returned I decided to take a shower.
 As I was walking into the bathroom, another Filipino guest of the hostel offered me his shampoo.
 Then he asked if he could get in the shower with me.
 “ABSOLUTLEY NOT” I yelled at him as I tried to convince myself that at least some normal people visit Armenia.

 At 9 AM, the hostel offered free breakfast and everyone who showed up was Filipino.
 I finally asked what they were all doing here.
-It turns out they are all trying to get jobs in Lebanon, but could not get work visas in the Philippines since Lebanon doesn’t have an embassy.
+It turns out they are all trying to get jobs in Lebanon, but could not get work visas in the Philippines since Lebanon doesn’t have an embassy in Manila.
 Lebanon has good relations with Armenia due to the large Christian populations in both nations, so they were spending the next 3 months hanging out while they wait for their visas to process.
 By the way, the breakfast was terrible: a special type bread I remember from my time in Kazakhstan 5 years ago, a chocolate wafer, some weirdly processed Russian ham, and a bowl of butter.
 That said it’s hard to complain when the breakfast is free and the hostel is $8/night.

 Since I had no plans, I tried to plan out my week.
 The hostel offered free day tours to different parts of the country every day.
 Today was Garni, Geghard, and Lake Sevan for 7,000 dram or $14.
 One of the tours I was very interested in was a 3-day tour to a remote region called Nagorno-Karabakh.
 Unfortunately, the hostel only ran tours here from Friday-Sunday meaning I couldn’t do it.
 Another option would be to hire a driver, but that was super expensive: $400 US for just the driver not including the visa fee, meals, and lodging.
 It was shaping up to be a very expensive option.
 I decided to look around and find other options.
 I nearby to another hostel, but they also only offered the tour on weekends.
 I had begun to consign myself to paying the $400.